 If you are still considering contesting your speeding fine in Qld, we suggest you reach out to lawyers as soon as you can.
 At Guest Lawyers, we specialise in helping you to achieve the best possible outcome in regards to all traffic matters.
 We can also assist with a range of other legal issues, including personal injury and criminal offences.

 In addition to representing people all over Queensland, we often travel to other states and territories.
 Our criminal lawyers are admitted to practice all over Australia.
-For a free consultation (including in prisons), please get in touch either via email or by calling (07) 3211 3007.
+For an initial consultation (including in prisons), please get in touch either via email or by calling (07) 3211 3007.